Americans Drove Trillions of Miles in 2025

 Americans drove more than 3.3 trillion miles in 2025.
 The Federal Highway Administration tracks this through Vehicle Miles Traveled (VMT), which measures miles driven on public roads by cars, trucks, and commercial vehicles.
 The FHWA expects the number of miles driven to grow 0.6% to 0.7% annually.

-To put 3.3 trillion miles in perspective: that's enough to circle the Earth more than 132 million times, or make roughly 17,000 round-trips to the sun.
+To put 3.3 trillion miles in perspective: that's enough to circle the Earth more than 132 million times, or travel to the sun and back roughly 17,000 times.
+It is estimated that over the last decade, Americans have driven nearly 32 trillion miles, based on VMT data published by the FHWA.
+Which is roughly 172,000 times to the sun and back.

 The average American driver logs 13,596 miles per year, about 1,138 miles per month, or 37 miles per day.
 Men drive roughly 16,550 miles annually compared to 10,140 for women.
-The 35–54 age group logs the most miles of any bracket, while driving drops after age 65.
+Ages 35–54 are responsible for the most miles of any bracket, with mileage declining after age 65.

 Average Commute Stats